-Corrections officer certificate programs comprise both classroom learning and hands-on practice in labs.
+Corrections officer certificate programs generally take 1 year or less to complete and comprise of both classroom learning and hands-on practice in labs.
 Prospective corrections officers undertake physical training, as well as study correctional theories and applications.
 Students learn about the intake and release processes, sentencing policies, inmate control procedures, probation, and parole.
 Some programs also incorporate on-the-job training in correctional institutions.
 There are a few prerequisites including a high school diploma, criminal background check, U.S. citizen status, and a driver's license.